Seattle Reign begin new era with Haley Kopmeyer at goalkeeper

-Hope Solo will always be a Seattle Reign legend, but this spring, the club embraces the beginning of a new era with Haley Kopmeyer their new starting goalkeeper
+Hope Solo will always be a Seattle Reign legend, but this spring, the club embraces the beginning of a new era with Haley Kopmeyer as their new starting goalkeeper.

 Tattooed on the top of Haley Kopmeyer’s left wrist, usually hidden behind a padded goalkeeping glove, is a chemical formula written in small, neat letters: C8H10N4O2.